noamzaks/code-battles/docs/source/writing-your-game.rst

 Your game implementation begins in the `main.py` file.
 Your custom game will inherit from the `CodeBattles` class of the `code_battles` library, which provides methods to override, and binds to the React code.

+When using images/fonts/sounds from URLs, you can put your assets in the `public` directory like in the template, and it will be copied to your website, so for example `public/config.json` is available at the URL ``/config.json``.

 Game Renderer
 +++++++++++++